Russell Wilson's hurried deal with Steelers may say a lot about his intentions, and Pittsburgh's

 “Obvious need and a playoff team,” the agent texted six days before Wilson and the NFL tweeted apparent confirmations.
 “This is his best shot to start and have [a] competitive team.”

 Wilson seems to agree.
-Because by Sunday night, roughly 16 hours before the Steelers could legally submit a deal to the league, Wilson tweeted a video.
+Because by Sunday night, more than two full days before Wilson's Broncos release would finalize and clear the way for his Steelers deal, Wilson tweeted a video.

 Its caption: “Year 13.
 Grateful. @Steelers"